-I did this interview with Tracey over a year ago while blogging for Missional in Suburbia…
+I did this interview with Tracey quite a few years ago while blogging for Missional in Suburbia…

 Question: Thanks so much Tracey for taking the time to dialogue with us about being green in suburbia!
 Please tell us a little about yourself and your family.